datacentral-creator/datacentral-creator.github.io/algorithms.md

 ## 4.4 Social analysis

-In this section we analyse what it actually means to be in any of the 3 strata (high social chaos, medium social chaos and low social chaos).
+Although the pilot experiment is limited in scope, its results can still be interpreted through established sociological frameworks.
+The purpose of this section is not to generalise statistically, but to explore how the observed algorithmic patterns align with existing theories of cultural stratification, identity performance, and memetic diffusion.
 This results in the following framework.

 1. **Upper Strata – The Domain of Cultural Architects:**
    Individuals positioned above the top critical point exhibit extremely high levels of social chaos, where their exposure to diverse and rapidly changing digital content induces a state of cognitive overload.
 Drawing on Goffman’s (1959) concept of dramaturgy, these users perform multiple, often conflicting social roles simultaneously.
 This divergent role behavior results in high "role entropy" (as discussed by Prigogine, 1984), where predictable patterns break down and novel cultural expressions emerge.
 In this stratum, the individuals—I will term “cultural architects”—synthesize new cultural forms by navigating and even exploiting the boundaries of algorithmically driven content recommendations.
 Their capacity to combine diverse inputs fosters the creation of subcultures that remain accessible only to those operating at or above this critical threshold.